Primary Biliary Cirrhosis Medication

 Class Summary

 UDCA is the major medication used to slow the progression of the disease.
 Patients with early disease have clinical, biochemical, and histologic improvement.
-Reports suggest that UDCA delays the need for transplantation or delays death.
+Reports suggest that UDCA delays the need for transplantation and delays death.
 The efficacy of this medication in late stages (ie, cirrhosis) is questionable.

 Ursodiol (Actigall)